ftraposo/ftraposo.github.io/aboutme.md

 I received my PhD in Political Science from the University of Oxford, a Master’s in Economics from Queen Mary University of London, and a Master’s in Public Policy from the University of Oxford.

-My research interests include behavioural political economy, adaptive experimentation, and the political economy of development.
+My research interests political economy, adaptive experimentation, and the political economy of development.

 email:`f.torres-raposo@lse.ac.uk`